 Letter from the Rector

-For all these reasons, you are part of a university of excellence, and you can be proud of it.
+For all of these reasons, you will be or already are a student in a university of excellence, and you can be proud of it.

 Rector of USTH